 BEYOND THE ENGAGEMENT

-Security — and spanning all of these areas of focus are the service offerings that we’ve developed to address the multifaceted needs of our clients.
+and Governance, Risk, and Compliance – and spanning all of these areas of focus are the service offerings that we’ve developed to address the multifaceted needs of our clients.
 Explore the framework below to see how we can help you.

 The initial phase to any engagement typically starts with five questions:

 - Where are we today? (the as-is assessment)